LizardCoco/TheLizardCute/README.md

 - 👋 Hi, I’m Lizard 🐊
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning HTML, JavaScript and CSS!!!!
+- 🌱 I’m currently learning JavaScript

 <!---
 TheLizardCute/TheLizardCute is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.